jklarenbeek/protoduino/README.md

 }
 ```

-In contrary to the finalizing control block in the previous chapter, we now have a protothread that is capable of handing errors by using the `PT_RAISE()` and `PT_CATCHANY` macros without the parent thread intervening to do so.
+In contrary to the finalizing control block in the previous chapter, we now have a protothread that is capable of handing errors by using the `PT_RAISE()` and `PT_CATCHANY()` macros without the parent thread intervening to do so.
+Try removing the `PT_RAISE()` macro and notice that the `PT_CATCHANY()` control block is called as a finalizer with the error code `255`.

 For a more advanced example, see the `20-pt-basic-term.ino` sketch in the `examples/` directory.